-The injury and illness rates in this section of the report are ageadjusted.
-Differences in the age composition among groups of workers are taken into consideration in the analyses and one rate is calculated for an entire group.
-This allows us to make comparisons between groups with different age distributions.
+The injury and illness rates in this section of the report are age-adjusted.
+Differences in the age composition among groups of workers are taken into consideration in the analyses, and one rate is calculated for an entire group.
+This allows us to make comparisons between groups of different ages.
 Age-adjusted rates are calculated using the age distribution of the 1970 U.S. population as a reference.

-Age-adjusted rates for selected illness and injury categories are presented in Figure 10.
-The age-adjusted rates for the time period 1993-1995 presented in this report differ from the Annual Epidemiologic Surveillance Reports for those earlier years due to the exclusion of pregnancy and childbirth-related conditions.
-Rates from these earlier 3 years were re-calculated so that comparisons with data after 1995 could be made.
+Age-adjusted rates for all illness and injury categories combined are presented in Figure 10.
+The age-adjusted rates for the time period 1993-1995 presented in this report differ from those reported in the 1993, 1994, and 1995 Annual Epidemiologic Surveillance Reports due to the exclusion of diagnoses resulting from pregnancy and childbirth.
+Rates from these earlier 3 years were recalculated so that comparisons with data after 1995 could be made.
 In addition, a change in the medical leave policy in 1994 resulted in a dramatic decline in the age-adjusted rates for illness and injury from 1993 to 1994.
-Because of this policy change, comparisons between 1993 and the 1994-1998 rates may not be valid.
+Because of this policy change, comparisons between 1993 and the 1994-2000 rates may not be valid.